 “How else can we do this?”
 Since my wife worked (for 42 years) as the art teacher at The San Francisco School, my daughters Kerala and Talia attended school for 11 years each and Talia now teaches at school in her 10thyear, I had always hoped my grandchildren could go there and I could be their music teacher.
 But San Francisco is an expensive place for an alum from our school to live, especially since we told them to follow their bliss and not care about money!
 So with my grandchildren Zadie and Malik in Portland, Oregon, the best I could do was to an occasional guest class at their wonderful local public school whenever I visited.

 “How else can we do this?”
 Zoom was not the only answer.
 Knowing that it was safer to be outside six feet or more apart, I began a neighborhood singing time on the street and sidewalk.
 In the Spring, we gathered twice a week for about 45 minutes, took a break in the summer and resumed in the Fall, now once every two weeks.
 It is mostly the neighbors with kids ranging from 2 to 10 years old, neighbors who didn’t know each other before this, but have certainly come to enjoy each other now.
 One definition of community is a group of people who know the same songs and that is exactly what we’ve become.
 Drawing from my repertoire of over 200 songs that I’ve done in our daily Singing Times at the SF School, I’ve shared some of the greatest hits that are just right for the different ages of kids.
 Songs with motions, songs with a lot of repetition or choruses to join in on (no printed words needed), songs for different occasions (lots of protest songs, recently Halloween songs), clapping games (to be played just with the family members) and even dances adapted for the situation.
 Turns out the kids—and adults—are pretty good singers so at least a few times a month I can actually hear songs sung in canon or in parts!
-(None of which works on Zoom!)
+(Terrible on Zoom.)